plone-ve/buildout-plone/README.rst

 Buildout Plone
 ==============

-Part of the hosted configs available at `pythonpackages.com`_.
+This repo contains some of the hosted configs available from `pythonpackages.com`_.

 .. _`pythonpackages.com`: http://pythonpackages.com